sharabeshj/mern_stack/README.md

 A step by step series of examples that tell you have to get a development env running

-Say what the step will be

 ```
-npm install create-react-app
-npm install mongoose
+run npm install
+and start app with yarn dev
 ```